HMS Aetna (1803): Naval career

 Aetna was commissioned in December 1803 under Commander George Cocks and first served in the Mediterranean.
 His replacement was Commander Richard Thomas.

 In December 1805 she came under the command of Captain John Quillam and in February 1807 or so under Commander William Peake, still in the Mediterranean.
 She was recommissioned in June 1807 under Commander William Godfrey for the Baltic.
 There she took part in the siege and bombardment of Copenhagen between 15 August and 20 October 1807, resulting in the capture of Danish Fleet by Admiral Gambier.

-Battle of the Basque Roads

-On 6 April 1809, Aetna, eight fire ships, and a transport with Congreve rockets, joined Captain Lord Cochrane's fleet of frigates, sloops and gunbrigs off the Chasseron lighthouse where Cochrane was preparing to attack French warships in the Basque Roads.